Is your symptoms worse after acupuncture? Do you feel pain worse after acupuncture? Do you have flu-like detox symptoms after acupuncture?

-2. Emotions: Some patients would become more emotionally sensitive for a short period of time.
-I have seen patients cried for hours without any reason; grieving for something happened long ago or become irritated and can’t tolerate others.
+Some patients would become more emotionally sensitive for a short period of time.
+I have seen patients cried for hours without any reason; grieving for something that happened long ago or become irritated and can’t tolerate others.
 If you experiencing these reactions, congrats.
 You are emptying your emotional bucket that is timely and healthy.
 We all have an emotion container to bottle up our negative emotions from everyday stress.
 When the container is full, even the smallest drop of stress can make it overflow, that is why disproportionate emotional reactions occur at the slightest triggers.
 For many, they put heavy covers on the top of this emotion container, to hide their emotions from everyone.
 During the acupuncture session, this cover is melting away and emotions are streaming out.
 It is healthy to let the emotions set free from time to time.
 You might use this opportunity to start an in-depth emotional conversation with family or friends, or pause your life and find a quiet corner to absorb your emotions.
 After this period of emotional liberation -usually two or three days – you will feel lighter and more content with your life.

 Thus, if the pain worse after acupuncture, do not panic or worry, but take some sensible steps to help calm the pain, like resting, apply red flower oil locally, or take some painkillers if needed.
-It is important for the patient to give the doctor the feedback of how long the pain relief was last and any changes in the pattern or site of the pain.
+It is important for the patient to give the doctor feedback on how long the pain relief was last and any changes in the pattern or site of the pain.

-Running nose, sore throat and some cold symptoms may appear during the second or third week of an acupuncture treatment.
-In Chinese medicine, an unresolved cold or flu was the underlying cause of many health problems, like poor circulation, stiff neck and back and migraine.
-Running nose, fever and body ache is the natural response of body fighting with a cold or flu attack, like casualties and bombarded border during the war that defence force fight the enemy from invasion.
-When the drug is used improperly, symptoms do suppress but one’s health goes down, like a cease-fire at war by confiscation of weapons from the soldiers, and let the enemy loots the country.
+Running nose, sore throat and some cold symptoms may appear during the second or third week of acupuncture treatment.
+In Chinese medicine, an unresolved cold or flu was the underlying cause of many health problems, like poor circulation, stiff neck and back, and migraine.
+Running nose, fever, and body ache is the natural response of body fighting with a cold or flu attack, like casualties and bombarded border during the war that defence force fight the enemy from invasion.
+When the drug is used improperly, symptoms do suppress but one’s health goes down, like a cease-fire at war by the confiscation of weapons from the soldiers, and let the enemy loots the country.
 Once acupuncture treatment enhanced the immunity as if the army is armed ready to fight the invader again, cold and flu symptoms reappear.
-These symptoms usually last for a week; some Chinese herbs might be used for a faster healing.
+These symptoms usually last for a week; some Chinese herbs might be used for faster healing.

 Meanwhile, some patients may notice reappearing of many other symptoms, which bothered them previously but have forgotten for sometimes.
 It means the increased body energy expelling many underlying ailments.
 For example, reoccur of appendicitis or hemorrhoids that happened years ago.
 While the body is in a reversing process of healing, it often notices that the recurred symptoms are not causing as strong discomfort as a normal attack.
-Reassessment of patients condition and modify treatment plan would be required.
+Reassessment of patients’ condition and modify treatment plans would be required.
 It is important to let the practitioner know the previous history of illness may just happen to be remembered again.